crinaldi44/Hourly/README.md

 aim to provide data that benefits cost-optimization, scheduling, and increased workload productivity of small businesses.

-This is a Flask application wrapped in a library called Connexion, which will route requests based on an OpenAPI spec.

 The application achieves this by streamlining information that is commonly spread across 3-4 applications and combining it into one general portal.